sjchin88/MERN-socialappfullstack/README.md

 |npm run seeds:dev | generate some random data, right now will generate some users data |

 ### End points
+You can check the list of end points available <a href="https://github.com/sjchin88/SociusApp-backend/tree/develop/endpoints"><strong>here</strong></a>

 For more details on the functions available, please refer to the [Documentation](https://github.com/sjchin88/SociusApp-backend/tree/develop/docs)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>